 If you are late to class you need to have a pass signed by the teacher that detained you.
 The student should request the pass from the teacher to provide to the next class.
-If a student accumulates three unexcused tardies per course, the teacher should document the occurrences and provide appropriate information to the office.

 Students must be in homeroom before the 8:00 AM bell.
-Any student who arrives after this time must obtain a late pass from the office and is considered tardy to school.
+Any student who arrives late to the building after this time must sign in at the main office.